The Elements of Differentiable Programming: Computation chains

 \paragraph{Jacobian matrix}

 We first consider the computation of the full Jacobian $\jac f(\s_0)$, seen as a \textbf{matrix}, as the notation $\bm{\partial}$ indicates.
 Following \cref{diff:thm:chain_rule}, we have

 where $\jac f_k(\s_{k-1})$ are the Jacobians of the intermediate functions computed at $\s_0, \ldots, \s_K$, as defined in~\cref{auto_diff:eq:chain}.
-We may also want to compute the tranpose of the Jacobian
+We may also want to compute the transpose of the Jacobian

-In both cases, the main drawback of this approach is computational: computing the full $\jac f(\s_0)$ requires to materialize the intermediate Jacobians in memory and to perform matrix-matrix multiplications.
+In both cases, the main drawback of this approach is computational: computing the full $\jac f(\s_0)$ requires materializing the intermediate Jacobians in memory and performing matrix-matrix multiplications.
 However, in practice, computing the full Jacobian is rarely needed.
 Indeed, oftentimes, we only need to right-multiply or left-multiply with $\jac f(\s_0)$.
 This gives rise to forward-mode and reverse-mode autodiff, respectively.